aspiring-developer/personal-react-site/README.md

 ## personal-react-site

-- A personal website which contains Web-Development, Graphic Design, Oil Painting, Digital Art and Chalkboard Art portfolio.
+- A personal website that contains Web-Development, Graphic Design, Oil Painting, Digital Art and Chalkboard Art portfolio.
 - It has been deployed to Netlify.
-The links is below.
+The link is below.
 - It is a React-based website.
 - This is a periodically updating website, so the more technologies involved, the frequent update occurs.